Xilinx/PYNQ/docs/source/faqs.rst

 I can't connect to my board
 ---------------------------

-1. Check the board is powered on (Red LED LD13) and that the bitstream has been loaded (Green "DONE" LED LD12)
+1. Check the board is powered on and that the bitstream has been loaded (Most boards have a "DONE" LED to indicate this)

 2. Your board and PC/laptop must be on the same network, or have a direct network connection.
 Check that you can *ping* the board (hostname, or IP